Postage stamps and postal history of Spain

 This is a survey of the postage stamps and postal history of Spain.

-A royal decree of September 12, 1861 established the Fábrica del Sello as the exclusive printer of Spanish stamps.
-In 1893 the Fábrica del Sello merged with the Casa de la Moneda to form the La Fábrica Nacional de Moneda y Timbre (FNMT) which has printed the stamps of Spain and her dependencies ever since, except during the Third Carlist War and the Spanish Civil War when concurrent issues were authorized by competing sides.
+A royal decree of 12 September 1861 established the Fábrica del Sello as the exclusive printer of Spanish stamps.
+In 1893 the Fábrica del Sello merged with the Casa de la Moneda to form the La Fábrica Nacional de Moneda y Timbre (FNMT) which has printed the stamps of Spain and its dependencies ever since, except during the Third Carlist War and the Spanish Civil War when concurrent issues were authorized by competing sides.
 Beginning in the 1950s the printer's initials, "F.N.M.T.", began to appear at the bottom of some stamps.
 Since 1977, the year of issue has appeared on Spanish stamps.

-Stamps in Spain are distributed and sold by the Spanish postal service known as the Correos y Telégrafos, and beginning in 2001 officially a governmental corporation, the Sociedad Estatal de Correos y Telégrafos, S.A.
+Stamps in Spain are distributed and sold by the Spanish postal service known as the Correos y Telégrafos, and beginning in 2001 officially a governmental corporation, the Sociedad Estatal de Correos y Telégrafos, S.A., S.M.E.
 Since 2011 the corporation and its subsidiaries are known as the "Grupo Correos".